In 2018 I spent $18,000 on PPC management. I’m guessing that will garner one of two reactions from people: “meh,” or “holy freaking cheeseballs!”

 In the most general sense, a PPC management company is responsible for continually building and improving upon your PPC account(s).
 First, they structure your accounts based on best practices.
 Then they add, adjust and remove campaigns, ad groups, ad variations, and keywords.
 Finally, they adjust match types and bids, and then optimize settings across your account to improve ROI.

-As you can see, what an agency does for you can vary drastically from account to account.
+As you can see, AdWords management services can vary drastically from account to account.
 Listing what a good PPC management company does is like describing what a good parent does.
 It’s complicated, tedious, and sometimes messy.

 Quick Run Down on PPC Management Pricing